froth/rust-lox/README.md

-Rust implementation of a Lox interpreter.
+Rust implementation of a tree-walk interpreter for Lox.

+Feature complete reimplementation of jlox in Rust with some minor changes and additions.

-Basically me rusting through http://craftinginterpreters.com/
+Basically me rusting through Part II of http://craftinginterpreters.com/